SarahWeiii/Blender_cv/README.md

 If you encounter more problems installing blcv in Blender environment, you can refer to this [answer]( https://blender.stackovernet.com/cn/q/14721 ).

-If there is problems using `pip`, you can simply clone this repo, and use the files in `blcv` folder.
+If there are problems using `pip`, you can simply clone this repo, and put `blcv` folder under the root directory of your project.
+Remember to add `blcv` to environment path using `sys.path.append()`.

 ### Functions